Member of the Audit Committee

 He received a CBE in the 2009 New Years Honours for his services to housing and planning.

-Angus took over as CEO in March 2017 having previously been a Senior Vice President for Global Enterprise Products at Vodafone and, until 2013, the Managing Director of Customer Services and CRM at BT.
+Most recently Angus was a Senior Vice President for Global Enterprise Products at Vodafone and, until 2013, the Managing Director of Customer Services and CRM at BT.
 Previously he has held senior positions within Cable & Wireless and Ciena.

 Member of the Audit Committee